The ACB board of publications proudly recognizes excellence each year with three awards.

 1. The number of contributing writers in a single issue;

-2. The variety of information written about in each issue;
+2. The variety of information in each issue;

 3. How well the publication portrays the affiliate;